 I purchased my first business, a retail surf shop as a 16 year old high school student (~12 years ago now).
 No, I wasn’t a trust fund kid, and didn’t get a handout from my mum or dad.
 I did it through hard work and sacrifice.
 Here’s how…..

 I started working when I was 11.
 I had multiple paper runs and saved every dollar I earned.
-When I was 12 I taught myself how to invest on the stock market.
+When I was 12 I taught myself how to invest on the stock market and found a way to get comisión del 0% sobre las acciones (0% commission on the shares) I bought.
 This was before apps like Robinhood so I was investing $500 per company (all my money at the time) and self-taught myself both fundamental and technical trading analysis.

 When I was 14 I got my first job (McDonalds).
 When I was 15 I got a break.
 I found a new job at a hardware store that didn’t have an “award wage” (basically like minimum wage) for anyone under 18.
 I went from earning $5 an hour to $15.